dcnieho/glassesValidator/README.md

 participant executing the validation procedure with a Pupil Invisible and a Tobii Pro Glasses 2.
 You can import these recordings directly into glassesValidator.
 Also included in each recordings subfolder is an example `markerInterval.tsv` file for denoting where the validation interval is in the recording (step 5 above).
 To use these files, after importing a recording into your [glassesValidator project](#glassesvalidator-projects) (step 4 above), copy the corresponding
-`analysisInterval.tsv` to the recording's folder in the glassesValidator project before running the `Code validation intervals` action.
+`markerInterval.tsv` to the recording's folder in the glassesValidator project before running the `Code validation intervals` action.

 ## glassesValidator projects
 The glassesValidator GUI organizes recordings into a project folder.
 Each recording to be processed is imported into this project folder